-- Sporan EC2 at 1 to 3 pt/100 gal water/A plus an adjuvant.
+- Sporan EC2 at 1 to 3 pints/100 gal water/A plus an adjuvant.
 Do not use when temperature equals or exceeds 90°F. May be used up to and including the day of harvest.
+Group BM01 fungicide.
 No reentry listed.
 O

 - Switch 62.5 WG at 11 to 14 oz/A. May be used up to and including the day of harvest.
 Do not replant treated areas to anything other than crops listed on the label for 1 year after last application.
 Group 9 + 12 fungicide.
 12-hr reentry.